What is the Illinois Budget Impasse?

-For this Fiscal Year 2016, which began July 1, 2015, Illinois lawmakers have been unable to agree on a state budget.
-Illinois now holds the title for the longest state budgetary impasse in recent history.
+Since July 1, 2015, Illinois lawmakers have not been able to agree on a state budget.
+As a result, the state has been without a budget for fiscal years 2016 and 2017.
+Many state agencies have had to cut services, tap into financial reserves, or even borrow to continue operating.
+Illinois now holds the title for the longest state budgetary impasse in history.

 How does this affect Governors State University (GSU)?